31st LRS Airmen take care of business

-Airman 1st Class Korey Sarantopoulos, 31st Logistics Readiness Squadron vehicle maintenance technician, repairs a government vehicle at Aviano Air Base, Italy, April 20, 2021.
+Airman 1st Class Korey Sarantopoulos, 31st Logistics Readiness Squadron vehicle maintenance technician, uses a flashlight to inspect a Ford F-150 at Aviano Air Base, Italy, April 20, 2021.
 Sarantopoulos repaired the heat, ventilation, and air conditioning (HVAC) system of a Ford F-150 truck.
 The HVAC system took approximately eight hours to repair.
+(U.S. Air Force photo by Senior Airman Ericka A. Woolever.)

 |Date Taken: